Mr-Khaira/MemoryCardGame/README.md

 This project is a simple memory matching game built with React.
 It demonstrates a basic understanding of React concepts such as state management using hooks like useState and useEffect.
 Additionally, it implements the Fisher-Yates shuffle algorithm for shuffling the cards.

+I also studies the [Fisher-Yates shuffle algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) during the development of this project.

 This project is demonstrated by [netNinjs](https://netninja.dev/), but I have tried to implement everything beforehand to get first-hand experience and I have additionally gone a step further by adding an automatic new game after 4 seconds and also added a conclusion window that displays the total number of steps at the end of each game with some decent styling.

 ## Installation